callec/am-reader/README.md

 VALUES ("cc0ab179-3748-40c2-99e9-c9f29266e6b6", "username");
 ```

-To find uuid and hash you can, for example, use this golang program.
+To find uuid and hash you can, for example, use [this](https://go.dev/play/p/ZT_VuZVD4cu) go program.
 ```go
 package main